< home # store # services # articles # game # app #contact >

 Located in what was known as Anatolia.
 Hissarlik, is the Turkish name for an ancient city.
-It is part of Çanakkale, Turkey.
+It is part of Çanakkale, Turkey

-Some of the earliest literacy work of Europe, the Iliad mentions Ilion and was probably Hisarlik.
 It is especially mentioned in ancient Greek.
 Many people work, research and visit the site each year.

-Prospering in neolithic Anatolia, the area was ripe for settlement, and these area(s) existed as some of the first urban cities.
-Originating around 8000bc.
+Believed to be originating around 8000bc.
 Seas were recedeing, leaving a fertile, well watered flat area.
-Above the farming areas and natural waterways, and the hills were large enough to support building.
-Both Çatalhöyük, and Hisarlik were well known neolithic settlements in Anatolia.
+Above the farming areas and natural waterways.
+And, the hills were large enough to support building.

 Since 1871, the site has been under almost-constant archaeological excavation.
-Many rare artifacts have been found.
+Many rare artifacts have been found

 Troy 7 is an important archaeological layer